Network Address Translation

 Pool options: When there are multiple IPs to choose from, this option will allow regulating which IP gets used.
 The default, Round Robin, will simply distribute packets to one server after the other.
 If you only have one external IP, this option has no effect.

-When multiple clients share an external IP address, any connection not initiated by one of the clients will not succeed since the firewall will not know where to send the traffic.
+When multiple internal clients share one external IP address, any inbound connection targeting the external IP address will not succeed, since the firewall will not know where to send the traffic.
 This can be addressed by creating port forwarding rules.
 For example, for a web server behind the firewall to be accessible, ports 80 and 443 need to be redirected to it.

-In OPNsense, port forwarding can be set up by navigating to Firewall ‣ NAT ‣ Port Forward.
-Here, you will see an overview of port forwarding rules.
-New rules can be added by clicking Add in the upper right corner.
+Destination NAT (Port Forward) can be set up by navigating to Firewall ‣ NAT ‣ Destination NAT (Port Forward).
+Here, you will see an overview of Destination NAT (Port Forward) rules.

 When adding a rule, the following fields are available: